NOVEMBER 2023

 Change annual

-The North East of England is the cheapest area to rent in the UK, at just £665 PCM.
+The North East of England remains the cheapest area to rent in the UK, at £665 PCM.

 Further details and data tables can be found in the full report.